Canon de 130 mm Modèle 1919

-The Canon de 130 mm Modèle 1919 was a medium-caliber naval guns used as the primary armament on a number of French Destroyers during World War II.
+The Canon de 130 mm Modèle 1919 was a medium-caliber naval gun used as the primary armament on a number of French destroyers during World War II.

 Description

-The Canon de 130 mm Modèle 1919 was of built up construction with a Welin breech block.
-These guns were carried in low-angle single turrets on Destroyers.
+The Canon de 130 mm Modèle 1919 was a built up construction with a Welin breech block.
+These guns were carried in low-angle single turrets on destroyers.

 Ammunition

 Ammunition was of Separate loading QF ammunition type.
 The cartridge case was 674 mm and with a 7.73 kg propellant charge weighed 17.5 kg.

 The gun was able to fire: